-Committee meetings follow a pattern of standing agendas, with minutes produced by the Company Secretary (Pauline Warburton).
+Board and committee meetings follow a pattern of standing agendas, with minutes produced by the Clerk to the Trustees (Sue Burn).

-A Pay Review Committee is formed as and when necessary, comprising the Chairs of Personnel and Finance committees and the Chair or Vice Chair of the Directors.
-Supported with salary information by the MAT SBM (Pauline Warburton).
+A Pay Review Committee is formed as and when necessary, comprising of the Chair of Trustees, Chair of Finance and Personnel meets as and when required.
+Supported with salary information by the MAT Executive School Business Manager (SBM) (Pauline Warburton).

-The following decisions are reserved to the Board of Directors; to consider any proposals for changes to the status or constitution of the MAT and its governance structure, to appoint or remove the LGB Chairman and/or Vice Chairman at Waycroft, Wicklea or Woodlands, to appoint the Executive Principal and Executive Head and to approve the School Development Plan (SDP) and MAT budget.
+The following decisions are reserved to the Members; to consider any proposals for changes to the status or constitution of the MAT and its governance structure, to appoint or remove the Chair of Trustees to appoint the Executive Headteacher and to approve the Academy Improvement plans (AIP) and MAT budget.

-The Directors are responsible for setting general policy, the School Development Plan agreeing an annual budget, capital expenditure, approving the statutory accounts, monitoring the use of budgets and other data and making major decisions about the direction of the MAT, such as the sponsorship of another school.
+The Trustees are responsible for setting general policy, the AIPs, agreeing an annual budget, capital expenditure, approving the statutory accounts, monitoring the use of budgets and other data and making major decisions about the direction of the MAT, such as the sponsorship of another school

-The Board of Directors have devolved responsibility for day to day management of the MAT to the Executive Headteacher and other senior leaders.
+The Board of Trustees have devolved responsibility for day-to-day management of the MAT to the Executive Headteacher and other senior leaders.